Caer Sidi

 Caer Sidi (or Caer Siddi) is the name of a legendary otherworld fortress mentioned in Middle Welsh mythological poems in the Book of Taliesin (14th century).

-The following poem of Taliesin contains the fullest description of the Briton “other world” that mythological literature can provide.
+The poem of Taliesin Preiddeu Annwfn contains the fullest description of the Briton “other world” that mythological literature can provide.
 It has been collated by Charles Squire (1905) from four different translations of the text, those being of Mr. W. F. Skene, Mr. T. Stephens, Prof. John Rhys, and D. W. Nash.
 Mr. T. Stephens, in his "Literature of the Kymri", calls it "one of the least intelligible of the mythological poems".